 $25.99 ($0.98 / Ounce)

 The Eucalyptus Plant

 Also known as the Tasmanian blue gum, fever tree, or stringy bark tree, the Eucalyptus plant (Eucalyptus globulus) belongs to a wide genus of flowering trees and shrubs in the myrtle family, Myrtaceae.

 Among the many eucalyptus species, the Eucalyptus globulus rapidly grow and easily adapts to various weather conditions.
 Hence, it is the main source of eucalyptus honey.

 It is native to Australia, where Koala bears feed on their leaves.
 Then, it was introduced to other parts of the world, including South Africa, in the early 20th century.
 They can grow up to 98–180 feet tall.
 Cultivated mainly along the coasts, the Eucalyptus tree flourishes best in the coastal areas.

-In Australia, cultivation of these trees is predominant, specifically for the extraction of essential oils from their leaves.
+In Australia, the cultivation of these trees is predominant, specifically for the extraction of eucalyptus essential oil from their leaves.

-Eucalyptus oil is also one ingredient prominently used in many skincare products, household cleaners, and other cleaning products.
+Essential oil from eucalyptus is also one ingredient prominently used in many skincare products, household cleaners, and other cleaning products.

 Due to the wide plantation of these trees for eucalyptus oil, bees have enough blossoms to forage nectars from.
 In addition, the honey bees forage the honeydew from the barks and branch tips too.